-NOTE 6 - RISK MANAGEMENT
+NOTE 5 - RISK MANAGEMENT

-The District is exposed to various risks of loss related to theft of, damage to, and destruction of assets, and injuries to employees.
+The District is exposed to various risks of loss related to torts: theft, damage to and destruction of assets; errors and omissions; njuries to employees; and natural disasters.
 The District mitigates these risks through internal control procedures, physical security of assets, and safety training of employees.
-Additionally, the District maintains liability and property insurance through participation in the Joint Powers Authority, Association of California Water Agencies Joint Power Insurance Authority (ACWA/JPIA).
-See the Joint Power Agreement (Note 7) for nature of participation.
+Additionally, the District maintains liability and property insurance through participation in a Joint Powers Authority, Association of California Water Agencies Joint Power Insurance Authority (ACWA/JPIA).
+See the Joint Power Agreement (Note 6) for nature of participation.
 Settled claims have not exceeded this coverage in any of the past two fiscal years.

-NOTE 7 - JOINT VENTURE
+NOTE 6 - JOINT VENTURE